 a.
-Approximately how many cases have you presided over that have gone to verdict or judgment? i.
-Of these, approximately what percent were: jury trials:% bench trials:% [total 100%] civil proceedings:% criminal proceedings:% [total 100%]
+Approximation or judgment ve you presided over that have gone to verdict i.
+Of these cases, approximately what percent were: jury trials: bench trials: % % [total 100%] ii.
+Of these cases, approximately what percent were: civil proceedings: criminal proceedings: % % [total 100%]

 - b.
 Provide citations for all opinions you have written, including concurrences and dissents. - c.
-For each of the 10 most significant cases over which you presided, provide: (1) a capsule summary of the nature the case; (2) the outcome of the case; (3) the name and contact information or counsel who had a significant role in the trial of the case; and (3) the citation of the case (if reported) or the docket number and a copy of the opinion or judgment (if not reported). - d.
-For each of the 10 most significant opinions you have written, provide: (1) citations for those decisions that were published; (2) a copy of those decisions that were not

-- published; and (3) the names and contact information for the attorneys who played a significant role in the case. - e.
+For each of the 10 most significant cases over which you presided, provide: (1) a capsule summary of the nature of the case; (2) the outcome of the case; (3) the name and contact information for counsel who had a significant role in the trial of the case; and (4) the citation of the case (if reported) or the docket number and a copy of the opinion or judgment (if not reported). - d.
+For each of the 10 most significant opinions you have written, provide: (1) citations for those decisions that were published; (2) a copy of those decisions that were not published; and (3) the names and contact information for the attorneys who played a significant role in the case. - e.
 Provide a list of all cases in which certiorari was requested or granted. - f.
 Provide a brief summary of and citations for all of your opinions where your decisions were reversed by a reviewing court or where your judgment was affirmed with significant criticism of your substantive or procedural rulings.
-If any of the opinions listed were not officially reported, provide copies of the opinions. - g.
+If any of the opinions listed were not officially reported, provide copies of the opinions.

+- g.
 Provide a description of the number and percentage of your decisions in which you issued an unpublished opinion and the manner in which those unpublished opinions are filed and/or stored. - h.
 Provide citations for significant opinions on federal or state constitutional issues, together with the citation to appellate court rulings on such opinions.
 If any of the opinions listed were not officially reported, provide copies of the opinions. - i.
 Provide citations to all cases in which you sat by designation on a federal court of appeals, including a brief summary of any opinions you authored, whether majority, dissenting, or concurring, and any dissenting opinions you joined. - 14.
 Recusal: If you are or have been a judge, identify the basis by which you have assessed the necessity or propriety of recusal (If your court employs an "automatic" recusal system by which you may be recused without your knowledge, please include a general description of that system.)
 Provide a list of any cases, motions or matters that have come before you in which a litigant or party has requested that you recuse yourself due to an asserted conflict of interest or in which you have recused yourself sua sponte.
 Identify each such case, and for each provide the following information:

-I have not held any judicial office.
+I have not served as a judge.